Supreme Court of the Philippines: Spanish colonial era

-American period
+American invasion era

-From the start of the American occupation on August 13, 1898, the audiencias of Cebu and Vigan ceased to function as the judges fled for safety.
+From the start of occupation by United States forces on August 13, 1898, the audiencias of Cebu and Vigan ceased to function; the judges had fled for safety.
 The following day, Wesley Merritt, the first American Military Governor, ordered the suspension of the territorial jurisdiction of the colonial Real Audiencia of Manila, and of other minor courts in the Philippines.
-All trial of committed crimes and offenses were transferred to the jurisdiction of the court-martial or military commissions of the United States.
-On October 7, 1898, the civil courts throughout the islands that were constituted under Spanish laws prior to August 13 were permitted to resume their civil jurisdiction but subject to supervision of the American military government.
-Later on in January 1899, the civil jurisdiction of the audiencia in Manila was suspended but was restored in May 29, 1899 after it was reestablished as the Supreme Court of the Philippine Islands under General Order No. 40.
+All trials of committed crimes and offenses were transferred to the jurisdiction of the court-martial or military commissions of the United States.

+On October 7, 1898, the civil courts throughout the islands, which were constituted under Spanish laws prior to August 13, were permitted to resume their civil jurisdiction, subject to supervision by the American military government.
+In January 1899, the civil jurisdiction of the audiencia in Manila was suspended.
+It was restored in May 29, 1899 after it was reestablished as the Supreme Court of the Philippine Islands under General Order No. 40.
 The criminal jurisdiction was also restored to the newly reformed civil high court.

 On June 11, 1901, the current Supreme Court was officially established through enactment of Act No. 136, otherwise known as the Judiciary Law of the Second Philippine Commission.
 The said law reorganized the judicial system and vested the judicial power to the Supreme Court, Courts of First Instance and Justice of the Peace courts.
-The said law also provided for the early composition of the said High Court, having one Chief Justice and six Associate Justices—all appointed by the commission.
-The Philippine Organic Act of 1902 and the Jones Act of 1916, both passed by the U.S. Congress, ratified the jurisdiction of the Courts vested by Act No. 136.
-The Philippine Organic Act of 1902 further provides that the Chief Justice of the Supreme Court and its six Associate Justices shall be appointed by the President of the United States with the consent and advice of the U.S. Senate.
+The said law also provided for the early composition of the said High Court, having one chief justice and six associate justices—all appointed by the commission.
+The Philippine Organic Act of 1902 and the Jones Act of 1916, both passed by the U.S. Congress, ratified the jurisdiction of the courts vested by Act No. 136.
+The Philippine Organic Act of 1902 further provides that the chief justice of the Supreme Court and its six associate justices shall be appointed by the president of the United States with the consent and advice of the U.S. Senate.

 The enactment of the Administrative Code of 1917 made the Supreme Court the highest tribunal.
-It also increased the total membership of the Supreme Court, having one Chief Justice and eight Associate Justices.
+It also increased the total membership of the Supreme Court, having one chief justice and eight associate justices.